Nisschhal/sole-mate/README.md

   4.  return the response Object: `Response(null, {status:200})`

 **_Note: When checkout is triggered in `action.ts` it calls the stripe from `lib/stripe` to initalize the stripe server and upon completion it pass the `success || cancel` url which then triggers the POST request in `api/stripe/route.ts` and provide the feedback of failure or success of `order` creation and `cart` deletion in db_**

+### Rechart

+- Install
+- Get the ResponsiveContainer as an Scafold
+-

 #### Learning Outcome: